matszpk/clgpustress/README.md

 gpustress -L 0:0,0:1 -W 512,4 -B 2 -T 1 -I YN

-choose for all devices blocksNum=2, builtinKernel=1, for first device: workFactor=512, inAndOut=yes
+chooses for all devices blocksNum=2, builtinKernel=1, for first device: workFactor=512, inAndOut=yes
 ; for second device: workFactor=4, inAndOut=no.

 If value's list will be shorter than list of the choosen devices then last provided value from list will be choosen for remaining devices.

-For determining the order of the choosen devices, you can use '-c' option to get that order.
+For a determining the order of the choosen devices, you can use '-c' option to get that order.

 ### supported tests